 If you are moving to Portugal from the European Union (EU), European Economic Area (EEA) or Switzerland, or traveling there for a limited period of time, you have the right to live in Portugal without restrictions – although there are some guidelines you have to follow according to Portuguese immigration policy.
 There are no barriers to European citizens claiming residency in Portugal due to EU freedom of movement and citizenship laws, which also extend to certain family members, even if they are not from the EU themselves.

-This guide explains Portuguese immigration policy for EU/EEA/Swiss citizens moving to Portugal.
-It describes the different Portuguese immigration rules depending on whether you will stay for more or less than 90 days, whether to work, study or retire in Portugal.
+This guide explains the Portuguese immigration policy for EU/EEA/Swiss citizens moving to Portugal.
+It describes the different Portuguese immigration rules depending on whether you will stay for more or less than 90 days, whether to work in Portugal, study at a Portuguese university, or retire in Portugal.
 It also explains the conditions for EU citizens to acquire permanent Portuguese residency or citizenship.

 Portuguese immigration policy for EU citizens